UK Universities Hit By Virus Outbreak Fallout - UrduPoint

 Longer courses such as medicine attract even higher fees.

-Vivienne Stern, director of UKK's international branch, said universities earned £6 billion in tuition fees.
+Vivienne Stern, director of UKK's international branch, said 17 percent of universities' overall revenues -- the equivalent of about £6 billion -- came from foreign students.

 "In some universities the proportion of total income which comes from international student fees is higher than that.
 But for most universities it's a significant source of income," she added.